ColDog-Studios/RootPlane/README.md

 ## License

-RootPlane is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+RootPlane is licensed under the [GNU Affero General Public License v3.0 only](LICENSE).

+Paid or supporter offerings may provide services and convenience, such as managed dedicated hosting, code-signed agent builds, branded build assistance, support, and deployment help.
+They should not restrict product features or functionality that are available from the free software source.